Ryan1729/SteamDeckGyroDSU-dissection/README.md

 (Subject to revision, abandonment, and/or lack of completed items being tracked as such)

-* Get an identifiably differnt version built and onto my steam deck
+* Get an identifiably different version built and onto my steam deck
+    * get a version building ✔
+        * needed to make a change to get it to compile
+    * modify the launch script to use a local exe instead of downloading it
+    * confirm changes didn't break anything
 * Replace the bits that read the sensors with parts that just constantly feed varying dummy data across the socket
 * Run it on the same mcahine as Dolphin, and confirm that all works still
 * Repeatedly cut away chaff until there's little enough left that the conceptual steps are clear